ninjudd/drip/README.md

 # How does it work?

-Unlike other tools intended to solve the JVM startup problem (e.g. Nailgun, cake, jark), Drip does not use a persistent JVM.
+Unlike other tools intended to solve the JVM startup problem (e.g. Nailgun, cake), Drip does not use a persistent JVM.
 There are many pitfalls to using a persistent JVM, which we discovered while working on the cake build tool for Clojure.
 The main problem is that the state of the persistent JVM gets dirty over time, producing strange errors and requiring liberal use of `cake kill` whenever any error is encountered, *just in case* dirty state is the cause.